arefeen/TAPAS/README.md

 					If nothing is given, the value is determined from the read coverage of the 3' UTR frame.

+EXAMPLE

+	./APS_detection -ref refFlat_sf.txt -cov coverage_read_50.txt -l 76 -o expression_with_cp_read_50.txt

+### Ouput of APS detection
+The output file consists of six columns: gene name, chromosome name, strand of the gene, detected APSs, abundance of those APSs, read count of those APSs respectively.
+Note: The abundance of each detected APS = read count of the APS / length of the 3' UTR (that contains the APS)

 ## Differential APS analysis